EV

 Switching to an electric vehicle means rethinking how you refuel.
-This guide breaks down everything about EV charging — Level 1, 2, and 3 differences, home vs public charging costs, installation requirements, and the best apps to find charging stations.
+This guide breaks down Level 1, Level 2, and DC fast charging with the current EIA February 2026 residential electricity benchmark, DOE charging guidance, home vs public cost math, installation requirements, and station-planning sources.

 Understanding Charging Levels